Chukwusombiri/CRM-demo/README.md

 - Verify port availability on your system

 - **Note:** This README assumes you have a basic understanding of Docker and Laravel.
 Adjust the commands and configurations according to your specific project requirements and server environment.

+## Deploying to Cloud hosting service - Render
+- Start a new service choosing render Web Service as service type
+- Choose docker as your environment
+- Set your context to repo root i.e .
+- Set dockerfile to ./dockerfile.render
+- Make sure you copy your .env content and paste into environment variable in render
+- Inspect your Database credentials to make sure they are good because if not the application will crash
+- Scroll to the bottom and click 'Deploy'